Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Self-Ext and bulk local operator algebra

 Then we have

-Therefore we found that the BRST operator send $b_n$ to $c_{n -1}$ for $n < 0$.
-The full BRST operator can be complicated, but we can consider a spectral sequence whose differential at first page is given by $Q_0b_n = c_{n - 1}$, $Q_0c_{n - 1} = 0$.
-Then at the first page all ghost $c_{n-1}$ cancel with $b_n$, and the cohomology sits completely in degree $0$.
-Because of this it's impossible to have further differential, the spectral sequence converges here and the cohomology is isomorphic to $N_0$.
+Therefore we found that the BRST operator sends $b_n$ to $c_{n -1}$ for $n < 0$.
+The full BRST operator can be complicated, but we can consider a spectral sequence whose differential at the first page is given by $Q_0b_n = c_{n - 1}$, $Q_0c_{n - 1} = 0$.
+Then at the first page, all ghosts $c_{n-1}$ cancel with $b_n$, and the cohomology sits completely in degree $0$.
+Because of this, it's impossible to have further differential, the spectral sequence converges here and the cohomology is isomorphic to $N_0$.

-Then we show that $N_0$ and the boundary algebra of a free chiral is isomorphic as a double graded vector space.
+Then we show that $N_0$ and the boundary algebra of a free chiral are isomorphic as a double graded vector space.
 On the free chiral side, the grading is given by spin and flavor charge $T$.
 Since there is only one fermionic operator $\psi$ of T charge $-1$, the coefficients in the index is the dimension of the space of operators of given quantum numbers.
-On the $U(1)_{-\frac{1}{2}} + $ chiral side, $N_0$ is build from operators $\varphi,\Gamma,\widetilde{ \Gamma}$.
-We note that the bosonic operators has $T$ charge $0$ and fermionic operators have $T$ charge $\pm 1$.
+On the $U(1)_{-\frac{1}{2}} + $ chiral side, $N_0$ is built from operators $\varphi,\Gamma,\widetilde{ \Gamma}$.
+We note that the bosonic operators have $T$ charge $0$ and fermionic operators have $T$ charge $\pm 1$.
 Therefore no cancellation can happen when computing the index, and the coefficients in the index are also the dimensions of the spaces of operators of certain quantum numbers.
 It was shown in \cite{Dimofte:2011py} that the indices of the two algebra are the same, so the two algebra is indeed isomorphic as double graded vector space.